Industrial Edge Intelligence Platform

 Intelligence.
 Delivered.

-A proprietary four-stage signal processing pipeline that enables 8-bit edge hardware to transmit industrial sensor data with 32-bit fidelity — at 50% reduced bandwidth.
-No hardware upgrade required.
+A patent-pending four-stage signal processing pipeline that delivers 32-bit quality intelligence from 8-bit edge hardware — at 80% reduced bandwidth, with deterministic sub-LSB fidelity.
+No hardware changes required.

 Bandwidth Reduction